Arturo-Ruiz/Angeluz-Backup-System/README.md

 - PHP 7.4

-- Your google drive api key in JSON format
+- Your google drive api key service account credentials in JSON format

+- ❗🚧 Remember to give permissions in the folder where the files will be uploaded and downloaded in google drive to the service account otherwise it will not work

 ## Installation